 Belgium celebrates Independence Day on 21 July each year, the date the country gained independence from the Netherlands in 1830.
 The occasion is marked with parades and fireworks across Belgium.

 Inspired by a witches’ trial that apparently took place in the town, the local people commemorate the Heksenstoet or Witch Parade, featuring more than 1,000 costumed participants showcasing witches from well-known fairy tales, as well as local legendary characters like Sefa Bubbels, Meele Crotte and Leeme Caduul.
 Music and dancing goes on all night, culminating with the nail-biting recreation of a witch trial.
 Held every two years on the last Sunday of July, the next one is on 30 July 2017.

 Tomorrowland, the largest and most outrageous electronic music festival in the world, is held in a small Belgian town called — very appropriately — Boom.
-On the festival’s 10th anniversary in 2014 more than 400,000 people attended over two weekends.
-In 2016, the festival runs 22 to 24 July.
+Tickets for this Belgian music festival last year sold out within 40 minutes.
+The Belgian music festival's 2017 dates are 21–23 and 28–30 July.

 August: Brussels Summer Festival

 First held in 2002, the Brussels Summer Festival is a music festival held in the city during August.
-More than 250 concerts are held during the carnival with music covering an array of sectors.
+More than 250 concerts are held during this Brussels festival with music covering an array of sectors.
 Theatre performances and street entertainers provide more attractions during the festival.
-The dates for 2016 are 5 to 14 August.
+The dates for 2017 are 6 to 15 August.